 Entry and exit

-Visa conditions change regularly.
-Contact the nearest Embassy or Consulate of Guinea for the most up to date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest Embassy of Guinea for the most up to date information.

 Safety and Security